the-go-getter/Stocks-for-all-client/README.md

 This repository contains the code for the front end of "Stocks4all" website which we are creating as a part of the project for CS5610-Web Development course under the instruction of Dr. Jose Annunziato.
 We used ReactJS with Redux to accomplish our goals.

-For viewing the project report, please click here, and for UML diagrams. please click here This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts